enkidevs/curriculum/General/Networking/http-request.md

 ---
 ## Revision

-The request header that delivers information about your browser and operating system is
+The request header field that delivers information about your browser and operating system is

 ???